 I signed up to the waiting list a long time ago, am I guaranteed a bike?

-No, but we gave you first dibs. if you signed up to be on the waiting list you will have been given a head start by hearing about this news first and having access to the sign up link in your email!
+No, but we give you first dibs.
+If you signed up to be on the waiting list you will have been given a head start by hearing about this news first and having access to the sign up link in your email!